snotskie/ttrpg/md/index.md

 You may decide to simplify the process of determining the Focal Action by limiting the types of Stats that are applicable each round.
 For example:

 - The party is ambushed.
 Ambushers roll Hurt, and the ambushed roll Hurry.
-Characters cannot sit out this round.
 - The party is playing a game of giant magic chess.
-Each round, characters must roll Head or sit out.
+Each round, characters must roll Head or sit out from directing the Focal Action.
 - Two bands and their groupies are competing in a battle of the bands.
-Band members must roll Headline (a custom Stat for the setting), and groupies must sit out.
+Band members must roll Headline (a custom Stat for the setting), and groupies must sit out from directing the Focal Action.

 Keep in mind how your players actually think about the Endeavor and what their goals are!
 Simplifying the Focal Action this way removes player autonomy, but it also (a) lowers the cognitive load of thinking up a narrative for one's actions and (b) creates rules around the Endeavor that can make it feel distinct from other Endeavors in the campaign.